mattermost/mattermost-helm/charts/mattermost-operator/README.md

 ## 3.1 Uninstalling Mattermost Operator Helm Chart

 If you are done with your deployment and want to delete it, use `helm delete <your-release-name>`.
-If you don't know the name of your release, use `helm ls` to find it.
+If you don't know the name of your release, use `helm ls -A` to find it across all namespaces.
 Make sure to pass the namespace in the helm delete command.

 # 4. Developing